-Multiflora Productions is pleased to announce we are booking dates in North America for Mdou Moctar for 2017 and 2018
+After a successful debut US tour in the fall of 2017 Multiflora Productions is pleased to announce we are booking dates in North America for Mdou Moctar 2018.
+Currently we are booking for the month of May and fall dates starting in early October, 2018.

 In the somewhat crowded scene of Tuareg guitarists, Mdou Moctar stands apart from his peers.
 One of the few original singer/songwriters willing to experiment and push the boundaries of the genre, his unconventional styles have won him accolades both in Niger and abroad.